Counseling + Medicine for Depression/Anxiety in Cardiac Surgery Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of this treatment for depression and anxiety in cardiac surgery patients?
+What evidence suggests that this trial's treatments could be effective for depression and anxiety in cardiac surgery patients?

 Who Is on the Research Team?